JermYeWorm/Connector-PCB/README.md

 # Connector PCB
 Simple modular wire harnessing system for the Qubo's submarine hull using a centralized connector PCB designed for current bandwith compatibility.
+Increased submarine electrical system bootup from under 35% success rate to over 98%.
 Built with KiCad 6.0.
 Built for Robotics @ Maryland in 2023.
 <br><br>

 # System Integration